ross102/bots/README.md

 This project demonstrates  the use of chainlink oracles to introduce kYC check at smart-contract level. onlyHuman is a smart-contract modifier that requires the msg.sender to have completed the kYC on persona identity.
-Contract method with onlyHuman modifier will revert if the caller has not passed kYC.
+Contract methods with onlyHuman modifier will revert if the caller has not passed kYC.

-This project uses chainlink any API and persona identity solution.
+This project uses chainlink any API, moralis Auth and persona identity solutions.

 First
 Set your environment variables